russellballestrini/k8s-states/readme.rst

 =======================

 Now it is time to schedule some containers to run on our Kubernetes cluster.
 In this guide we will create Selenium grid with an Internet accessible hub and private selenium chrome-nodes.

+These commands should be run on the Kubernetes master as the root user.
+To get to the Kubernetes master connect to the bastion and then hop to the master.

 1. Launch the selenium hub: